fru-io/repo-chat-bot/README.md

 #### Basic test

-The endor-bot supports simple ping/pong command response to test the integration:
+The repo-chat-bot supports simple ping/pong command response to test the integration:

 Comment on PR/MR with ddev-live command:
 ```